kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+Initially there was a plan to integrate directly with multi-pod replica systems (LWS).
+This would add optional field `replicaKey` to the PDB spec, so the user may provide a label which would identify pods in the same group.
+For LWS, all pods in a leader+workers group will share the same value for label key `leaderworkerset.sigs.k8s.io/group-key`.
+This would also require keys to fetch the expected replica count (otherwise we could not detect a missing replica for `maxUnavailable` or a percentage `minAvailable`) and replica size (otherwise we could not detect a missing pod making a replica unhealthy).
+With the `Workload` API approved and implementaiton in progress, it is better to have both PDBs and LWS integrate with this new core component.

+In the case given in the simplified example above, there may be a way to change the eviction logic to such that the order of pod eviction preserves replicas when possible (e.g. prioritize evicting pods from the replica with the most pods in the node).
+However, it is simpler to understand and easier ensure intended behavior by just extending the existing PDB budget pattern.
+It is also unclear if this would work fully when gang scheduling is not used or the number of pods is greater than `minCount`.

 ## Infrastructure Needed (Optional)